 Before I explain how this is being done, try to cover a pencil with foil and use it as a stylus (while touching the foil but not the screen).
 You will see that the touch screen suddenly picks up the gestures again.

-Clearly, they don’t use buttons.
-Buttons can only detect a press and a release, not pressure or distance.
+Clearly, there are no buttons in use here.
+Besides, buttons can only detect a press and a release, not pressure or distance.
 They also have moving parts, which result in size & complexity that can cause the display to bend and break.
 Buttons also can’t differentiate between your finger and the pencil.

 Initially, current is supplied to pin 1 and simultaneously a timer is started.
 The current must flow from pin 1 to the conductor, and then to pin 2, at which moment the timer is stopped.
 Remember that the electrons must travel throughout the surface of the conductor and can’t directly travel from its one end to another.